 Did you know that under Texas law, a hospital has no legal responsibility to keep a dangerous doctor from operating?

 UPDATE 02/15/2017: After four hours of deliberation, Christopher Duntsch—the surgeon discussed in this story—was found guilty of “injury to an elderly person” on Tuesday.
-He now faces five to 99 years or life in prison, and the penalty phase of his trial began Tuesday afternoon.
+He has been sentenced to life in prison.

 UPDATE 07/22/2015: Duntsch has been arrested and charged with five counts of aggravated assault causing serious bodily injury and one count of injury to a child, elderly or disabled person.
 These charges are the result of prior surgical procedures performed by Duntsch.